NF-eBOT/minner/README.md

-# NF-eBOT - Scrapers
+# Minner - Web Scraper
-Web scraper responsible to extract relevant news in Brazilian government portals.
+Minner is a easy way to make any web scraper for data-mining, builded in C++14, with only one shared library, libcurl.
+Have log messages with slack and terminal.

 <br>